dimplek0424/dimplek0424/README.md

 # 👋 Hi, I’m Dimple Khatri

-I transform messy real-world problems into clean, scalable code, combining my foundation in Java full-stack engineering with a growing body of work in GenAI research and cloud-native AI pipelines.
+I turn complex real-world problems into clean, scalable systems — blending my expertise in **Java backend engineering** with hands-on innovation in **AI/ML and GenAI**.

-- Currently exploring how GenAI, RAG pipelines, AI Agents, and multi-cloud orchestration can power the next generation of intelligent products, especially in healthcare and education.
+- Currently building **retrieval-augmented generation (RAG)** systems, **AI agents**, enterprise-ready **LLM integrations**, and **cloud-native microservices** for domains like healthcare, education, and e-commerce.
-- I’m also pursuing research in explainable GenAI and clinical knowledge retrieval, aiming to bridge the gap between engineering and applied research through open-source tools and publications.
+- Passionate about bridging the gap between engineering and applied research through **explainable GenAI** and open-source tooling.

 ---